 - After care planning, which occurs during the entire safe and timely release process.

-- Closing the case file, which occurs within 24 hours of the unaccompanied child’s discharge.
+- Closing the case file, which occurs within 24 hours of the unaccompanied alien child’s discharge.

 - Prepare them for post-ORR custody

 - Assess the sponsor’s ability to access community resources

 - Provide guidance regarding safety planning, sponsor care plans, and accessing services for the child

 Once the sponsor assessment is complete and a sponsor has been approved, the sponsor enters into an agreement with the Federal government in which he or she agrees to comply with the following provisions (see Sponsor Care Agreement):

 - Provide for the physical and mental well-being of the child, including but not limited to, food, shelter, clothing, education, medical care and other services as needed.

 - For those who are not the child’s parent or legal guardian, make best efforts to establish legal guardianship with the local court within a reasonable time.